psyclaudeZ/tmux-botdomo/README.md

 Majordomo of AI assistants living in [tmux](https://github.com/tmux/tmux) sessions.

-Automatically detects Claude Code, Gemini, and Codex running in tmux panes and allows you to send code context directly from vim to the right AI assistant.
+Automatically detects Claude Code, Gemini, and Codex running in tmux panes and allows you to send context directly from vim to the right AI assistant.

 ## Installation